 A font should create an overall balance between all the elements and shouldn't disturb other parameters of the logo.
 Whether you select between bold or thin font styles, it should be well paired with the monogram you are working on and the overall industry it reflects.
 As an example; a wedding planning company can go with something light and subtle which can be in italics.
 However, a construction company logo cannot adopt the same policy and therefore they need to be more towards a straight and bold typeface.

 Monogram logos are distinctive in that they create a uniqueness that cannot be expressed by other logotype.
-For example; fashion designing companies and top-notch style brands use monograms to symbolize elegance, minimalistic design and high quality products.
+For example; designing companies and top-notch style brands use monograms to symbolize elegance, minimalistic design and high quality products.
 These monogram designs have their own advantages which are as follows:

 Alternatives to long company or brand names – Victoria and Albert Museum, NASA and Giorgio Armani and Sarah Appleby use monogram based logos so they can work with the brand initials instead of mentioning the entire name.
-These designs are unique and exclusive which can make people recognize their insignia even though the names aren't mentioned.
+These designs are unique and exclusive which can make people recognize their insignia logos even though the names aren't mentioned.

 Simplifies designs – Monogram logos give you a small window where you need to create the entire design.
 It doesn't require any extra graphics or fonts which can clutter the entire symbol.
 Try observing some monogram symbols and see how short and precise they are made.

-Monogram designs are a used because they can be easily added to a company’s badges and office stationery instead of getting the name printed.
+Monogram designs are a used because they can be easily added to a company's badges designs and office stationery instead of getting the name printed.
 Similarly a monogram design can be used for packaging materials and business cards too because of the convenient designs and the easy adaptable options.
-A simple and sleek monogram logo can also be used in embossing to create a stylish way to promote and brand your products.
-This saves the printing costs and you get your company’s logo in an embossed or stamped product too!
+A simple and sleek emblem design can also be used in embossing to create a stylish way to promote and brand your products.
+This saves the printing costs and you get your company's logo in an embossed or stamped product too!
 Monogram logo designs are not suited for all industries.
-A clear example of this is a theme park which will go with a graphical representation filled with yellows, blues, reds and greens.
+A clear example of this is a theme park logo which will go with a graphical representation filled with yellows, blues, reds and greens.
 They will keep the logo happening and very vivid for the audience to be attracted.
 The target market of a theme park are mainly teenagers and young adults.
 Using these colors and a fun-filled graphical symbol will attract the same target market.
 Alternatively, if a designer creates a monogram logo for the same industry, it will look formal and official and will not be able to create the mood of the business theme to match their target audience.

-Monogram logos are used in universities and reputable educational institutes to create formal seals and official insignias.
+Monogram logos are used in universities and reputable educational institutes logos to create formal seals and official insignias.
 Many universities print badges and stickers for their president bodies where logos are of monogram style.

 To differentiate the differences between a logo and a monogram here's a list of attributes that you need to look out for.